 By Neil Bunting

 Neil Bunting is the Head of Secondary Programme at Greenfield Community School – a Taaleem school.
+He originally published this post on LinkedIn in February 2015.
 Watch out for more posts from Neil as he explores common themes that weave through all IB programmes.